 Current draw is +40mA and -30mA for the +15V and -15V rails respectively.

-The PCB is double sided, has through plated holes, solder mask both sides and has full component legending.
-Board size is 111mm deep x 135mm high.
+The PCB is a four layer design, has through plated holes, solder mask both sides and full component legending.
+Board size is 107mm deep x 135mm high.

 midiDAC User Manual

 Construction Guide Our handy guide to building Oakley DIY projects

 Parts Guide Our handy guide to buying parts for Oakley DIY projects

 Schematics are available to purchasers of the PCBs and will only be sent via e-mail when the board(s) are shipped.